Lrigami/Compose-ta-salade-/README.md

 - [ ] 7.
 Display statistics in the user profile (number of salads created, most added ingredients, etc.).

 Feel free to check my progress !

+--- attributions: ---
+<a href="https://www.flaticon.com/free-icons/vegetables" title="vegetables icons" target="_blank">All icons on Flaticon</a>